Vietnam Furniture Manufacturing 2026: Market, Exports & Key Players

 Binh Duong, Ba Ria-Vung Tau

-These provinces have developed into important furniture manufacturing centers, benefiting from proximity to Ho Chi Minh City and access to key transportation infrastructure.
+These provinces have developed into important furniture manufacturing centres, benefiting from proximity to Ho Chi Minh City and access to key transportation infrastructure.

 It’s important to note that while these regions have distinct characteristics, the furniture industry in Vietnam is increasingly interconnected, with many manufacturers operating across multiple locations to leverage the strengths of different regions.

-Foreign firms manufacturing in Vietnam count themselves as part of one of the fastest growing manufacturing industries in the world.
+Foreign firms manufacturing in Vietnam consider themselves part of one of the fastest-growing manufacturing industries in the world.

 See: How to Start an Export Business in Vietnam